Q: Do I need to schedule an appointment in advance?

 Q: What if I have to cancel?

 A: That's okay.
 It happens and we understand.
-However, we do require 48 hours notice so that we can reallocate your appointment time to another customer.
-If you do not cancel within that 48 hour window a service fee will be applied because we are able to fill your time slot.
+However, we do require 48 hours notice so that we can reallocate your appointment time to another customer on our waiting list.
+If you do not cancel within that 48 hour window a service fee will be applied because we are unable to fill your time slot.
 If you are not home at the time of the appointment without letting the groomer know, there will be a service charge up to the full cost of services.

 No-show appointments and late cancellations cause a gap in the schedule.
 This means a badly needed groom for another pet on the wait list could have been filled for that time.
 We do our best to work around your schedule, we just ask that you also work with ours.
 This allows us to continue to provide high quality services and keep our costs down and prices low.